False positives are seen in SCA analysis results due to the following reasons.

 Other command line options can be retrieved from the documentation page: Highlight Automated Code Scan (Command Line)

-It is also generally recommended that the scan entry point is made "src/" as it is the folder where the application source code is located, while other folders may be deployment or test files not useful for SCA and potentially adding noise in results.
+- It is also generally recommended that the scan entry point is made "src/" as it is the folder where the application source code is located, while other folders may be deployment or test files not useful for SCA and which may potentially add noise in results.

 CAST HIGHLIGHT - SCA - Software Composition Tab - Security Vulnerabilities tile counts of an application do not match the counts shown in the list of components table nor the details when you click on the tile